 You may be wondering, how or why you’d get a credit card after bankruptcy.
 As for how, once you file for bankruptcy there’s a good chance you’ll receive new offers for credit cards.
 While it may seem odd that credit card companies offer credit to people who’ve previously filed for bankruptcy, there are actually creditors who target this high-risk pool.
 Why?
 Because they charge higher interest rates and fees, and with these higher fees it’s profitable for them.While the higher rates can seem overwhelming, the opportunity to reestablish your credit rating is actually a plus.
 If you’re able to consistently pay off your credit card bill each month, it can help improve your credit rating.
 However, the last thing you want to do is get caught up in more debt.
 But if you have the money and commitment to paying your bills in full each month, this can be a good option.

 Once again, we’re going back to your credit rating… Once you’ve filed for bankruptcy, and your credit rating has taken a hit, it can be difficult to find housing.
 Simply put, you’re seen as a higher risk.
-So whether you’re trying to rent a new apartment, or buy a new home, expect that you’ll pay higher fees.
+So whether you’re trying to rent a new apartment, or applying for a mortgage to buy a new home, expect that you’ll pay higher fees.
 That may be in the way of a higher interest rate for a new home loan, or a larger deposit for a rental.
 Yes this is annoying, but it’s important to understand that creditors are merely trying to protect themselves against potentially not being paid.

 It’s true that it is illegal for employers to ask you about your credit during an interview.
 However, employers can legally run a background and credit check on you.
 This may not be an issue in some industries, but in others, such as the financial services industry, it’s common practice.
 If you are subject to a credit check, and you sign a release letting a prospective employer review your credit, your prior bankruptcy and lower credit score may make it difficult to land the position.
 Right or wrong, some employers view low credit as a sign that you’re not very responsible.